 We get it.
-Migrating your core infrastructure is inherently risky, and a big change to the system you’re probably used to.
+Migrating your core infrastructure is inherently risky, and a big change to the DNS management system you’re probably used to.
 Here are some topics we regularly address with customers considering a switch from Microsoft DNS to BlueCat.

 What about Active Directory?

 BlueCat integrates seamlessly with any Active Directory infrastructure.
-Contrary to popular perception, Active Directory can use any DNS service, including BlueCat – it does not require Microsoft DNS.
+Contrary to popular perception, Active Directory can use any DNS service, including BlueCat—it does not require Microsoft DNS.

 Can we get by with an overlay?

-How do we minimize risk in a DNS migration?
+How do we minimize migration risk?

 Any infrastructure change comes with inherent risk.
 BlueCat’s proven migration process cleanses and rationalizes your DNS data, ensuring a smooth transition.